Total Petition Signatures

 Should the PM refuse to action the trigger, the HOS must attempt to find a way to get the Government and Opposition, House of Representatives and Senate to find a workable solution.
 At this point the PM can call a half senate election.

-If the reply by both parties is “No,” the HOS ask the PM if the PM would like to call a half senate election.
+If the reply by both parties is “No,” the HOS asks the PM if the PM would like to call a half senate election.

-If the PM replies “No,” The HOS may then formally advise both PM and Leader of the Opposition of the intention to disolve both houses within 48 hours.
+If the PM replies “No,” The HOS may then formally advise both PM and Leader of the Opposition of the Intention to dissolve both houses within 48 hours.

-From being told of the intention to call a double dissolution, the Government and Opposition, and House of Representatives and Senate have 48 hours to come to a solution and pass the bills that brought the Double Dissolution trigger into play
+From being told of the Intention to call a double dissolution, the Government and Opposition, the House of Representatives and Senate have 48 hours to come to a solution and pass the bills that brought the Double Dissolution trigger into play.

-However, should at anytime. either PM or OL advise that negotiations have failed the HOS is obliged to dissolve both houses and call an election.
+However, should at anytime, either the PM or OL advise that negotiations have failed, the HOS is obliged to dissolve both houses and call an election.

 But before doing this, the HOS must remind/advise both parties that a double dissolution and election is about to be called, still giving the PM the right to call an election and nominate the Governments preferred date to hold the election.

-Should the PM decline to request the HOS disolve both houses, and instead, the HOS call an election, the election date will be nominated by the HOS.
+Should the PM decline to request to call an election within the final 24 hour time frame, the HOS must dissolve both houses, and instead, the HOS call an election, the election date will be nominated by the HOS.